0reldev/sharezza-social/README.md

 # Quest "02 - Github and Git: the basics"

-## Educational exercice from Wild Code School
+## Educational exercise from Wild Code School

-This repository contains a support to learn and practise basic terminal commands on Git.
+This repository contains a support to learn and practice basic terminal commands on Git.